Geraldine Roman

-Geraldine Batista Roman (born April 23, 1967) is a Filipina journalist and politician serving as the Representative of Bataan's 1st district since 2016.
+Geraldine Batista Roman (born April 23, 1967) is a Filipina journalist and politician who served as the Representative of Bataan's 1st district from 2016 to 2025.
 She is the first transgender person elected to the Congress of the Philippines.

-She was named as one of the 100 Leading Global Thinkers of 2016 by US-based Foreign Policy magazine; one of "13 Inspiring Women of 2016" list by Time magazine.
+She was named as one of the 100 Leading Global Thinkers of 2016 by US-based Foreign Policy magazine, and one of the 13 Inspiring Women of 2016 by Time magazine.
+She has been a member of the now-dominant Lakas–CMD since 2020, having previously been a member of the Liberal Party from 2015 to 2017 and PDP–Laban from 2017 to 2020.

-Biography
+Early life and education

-Geraldine Roman is the second of four children born into the family of politicians Herminia Roman and Antonino Roman, Jr. She was teased by her classmates but her father taught her to be confident.
+Geraldine Roman was born on April 23, 1967.
+She is the second of four children born into the family of politicians Herminia Roman and Antonino Roman, Jr. and was raised as a boy.
+She was teased by her classmates but her father taught her to be confident.

 Roman attended the basic education unit of Ateneo de Manila University for her elementary and high school studies.
 For her collegiate studies, she attended the University of the Philippines Diliman.
 She managed to secure a scholarship to pursue journalism at the University of the Basque Country in Spain and attained two master's degrees.
 She worked in Spain as a senior editor for the Spanish News Agency before returning to the Philippines in 2012 to take care of her father, who was seriously ill by that time.

 Political career

 Congress

-During the 2016 Philippine elections, Roman ran under the Liberal Party banner for the position of 1st District Representative for Bataan in the House of Representatives.
+During the 2016 Philippine elections, Roman ran under the Liberal Party banner for the position of 1st district representative for Bataan in the House of Representatives.
 She competed against Hermosa mayor Danilo Malana of Aksyon Demokratiko and won with more than 62% of the total votes and became the first ever transgender congresswoman in the Congress of the Philippines.
 Roman succeeded the incumbent, her mother Hermina Roman, who had a limited term.